 In 2016, Hideo Motoike became the first person in Japan to be certified as a prefectural intangible cultural property holder in leather craft.

+In 2020, Daisuke Motoike became an independent designer by launching TAUPE D. MOTOIKE.
 In 2021, to mark the company’s 50th anniversary, the Motoike Art Museum (the world’s first leather art museum) opened in Tottori Prefecture.
 In July of the same year, the Minami-Aoyama space was reopened in connection with the Motoike Art Museum as the “Motoike Gallery.”

 Hideo Motoike received the Minister of Education Award for his contribution to local culture as a world-class leather craft artist.

 MOTO’s factory is located along the Yumigahama coast, facing the Sea of Japan in the western part of Tottori Prefecture.
 It is almost in the center of the Sanin region, in a town blessed with a rich natural environment, including Daisen to the southeast, the highest mountain in the Chugoku region.
 To the north lies the Sea of Japan and Nakaumi lake.
 To west is the southern limit of swans migration, as registered under the Ramsar Convention.
+In these wonderful surroundings, Hideo Motoike and other artisans have devoted much time to creating this factory.
+Every day the workshop, filled with the sound of thumping, produces original items made by the hands of these craftsmen, soon to be on their way to customers.
+We also provide maintenance services and repairs so that our customers can use our products for many years to come.
+Please note that the workshop is not open to the public.
+Thank you for your understanding.